maizer999/NewsMVVM/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 # Native News app for iOS with Swift

-A sample iOS application displays a news feed from New York Times  with an MVVM design patern
+A sample iOS application displays a news feed from New York Times  using an MVVM design patern

 ## How to use this repository